NancyBeaula/NancyBeaula/README.md

 ## Hi there 👋

-My name is Nancy and I am experienced in Quality Assurance and Business Analysis!
+My name is Nancy and I am an experienced Quality Assurance and Business Analyst!

 -🌱 I’m currently looking for oppturnities 🤔 and for help with building a portfolio and landing a job